 7.1 Scope of Services

-A PP is held by a retail customer of MC and is used to pay for goods and services.
-MC bills amounts due and collects payments.
+A PP is held by a retail customer of C and is used to pay for goods and services.
+C bills amounts due and collects payments.
 P receives payment requests through the Operator`s Bitcoin Cashier System.

 7.2 Payment Instructions

-Users may initiate a digital cash transaction by going to the Merchant’s website utilizing the Bitcoin Cashier System of the Operator, choosing to send or request, and entering the requisite information regarding the sender or recipient and the amount of Bitcoin to be transferred.
-The Operator will then communicate with the Bitcoin network on MC’s behalf, as necessary, to facilitate each digital cash transaction in accordance with these instructions.
+Users may initiate a cryptocurrency transaction by going to the website of the Operator, choosing to send or request, and entering the requisite information regarding the sender or recipient and the amount to be transferred.
+The Operator will then communicate with the Bitcoin network on user’s behalf, as necessary, to facilitate each cryptocurrency transaction in accordance with these instructions.

 7.3 Payment Validity

-The Operator processes digital cash transactions according to the instructions received from MC and their P. The Operator does not guarantee the validity of payment instructions that are associated with third parties.
-MC and their P should verify all transaction information prior to submitting instructions to the Operator as the relevant Bitcoin transaction may not be cancelled or reversed once initiated.
+The Operator processes cryptocurrency transactions according to the instructions received from C and their P. The Operator does not guarantee the validity of payment instructions that are associated with third parties.
+C and their P should verify all transaction information prior to submitting instructions to the Operator as the relevant Bitcoin transaction may not be cancelled or reversed once initiated.